NikitolProject/Newton-GPT/README.md

 ![alt text](https://github.com/NikitolProject/Newton-GPT/raw/master/assets/demo.png)
 ---
 ## Introduction
-### This bot implements the basic functionality of a regular ChatGPT (in the form of creating new chats, communicating within them with support for remembering the context, as well as with the ability to change the current model).
-The management interface is in the terminal, and currently has very limited functionality.
+### This bot implements the basic functionality of a regular ChatGPT (in the form of creating new chats, chatting in them with support for remembering the context, as well as the ability to change the current model) + the ability to generate images when requested in tracks.
+The management interface is in the terminal and currently has very limited functionality.
 The project itself is still under development, and this is only its MVP version.
 ---
 # Installation
 ---